TB-UofT/Cloud-Sec-Work/README.md

 <!-- _TODO: Answer the following questions to fill in the blanks:_ -->
 - Copy file [ELK-deploy-playbook](Files/elk-deploy-playbook.yml) to your ansible directory.
 Run it with 'ansible-playbook elk-deploy-playbook.yml'
 - The Hosts file located in /etc/ansible.
 Editing this file will determine which machines are included in deployments <!-- _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ -->
-- To check the ELK server is running, go to https://<IP.OF.YOUR.SERVER>:5601/app/kibana <!--_Which URL do you navigate to in order to check that the ELK server is running? -->
+- To check if the ELK server is running, go to https://<IP.OF.YOUR.SERVER>:5601/app/kibana <!--_Which URL do you navigate to in order to check that the ELK server is running? -->

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._